rohitkishne/Digital-Library/README.md

 * Run the Application by writing a command **`npm start`** in terminal
 * It enable to run an frontend on local server, now application will be running on our browser

+**Note : It uses a PostgreSQL as a database
+       : It uses a `Swagger Dependecy` for APIs Documentation